 Read Irek Bialek’s memorial words here.

-Read Dorthe Jørgensen’s text for a literary bench placed in front of the Langenæs Church in Aarhus here.
+Read Dorthe Jørgensen’s text for a literary bench at the Langenæs Church, Aarhus, here.

 Why limit oneself to just one thing?
 Why allow one’s mind to be enslaved by the one-dimensionality of modern specialization?
 Dorthe Jørgensen is a Danish philosophy professor, writer, theologian, literary historian, and historian of ideas who lives and works in Aarhus, Denmark.
 Read more about her in Biography and Profile.

 Reality is multidimensional, says Dorthe Jørgensen.
 There is a surplus of meaning if only we seize the moment when the sun splits the clouds or the door is left ajar.
 That is world poetry; it is what opens the mind and gives food for thought.
 Based on philosophical aesthetics and hermeneutic phenomenology, Dorthe Jørgensen has developed a philosophy about this experiential dimension of the world, a philosophy entitled the metaphysics of experience.
 Read about it in Philosophy.